Yuno Semyonov: Biography

 Born in Derbent in 1899 in a working-class family.
 In 1915 he graduated from the Russian-Judeo-Tat School, received a law degree in Saint Petersburg.
 He worked as a typesetter in the printing house of the Derbent city newspaper, which was published in Russian.
 During the Russian Civil War, he fought on the side of the Bolsheviks, becoming famous as a red partisan.
 After the civil war, he returned to his previous job.

 Since 1932, he published nine plays.

 In 1936, Yuno Semyonov moved to Baku with his family.
 There he worked for the newspaper («Коммунист») - "Communist".
 Later, he moved back to his hometown.
-He worked in the newspaper (Juhuri:«Захметкеш») - ("The Toiler") in the Judeo-Tat language.
+He worked in the newspaper The Toiler in the Judeo-Tat language.

 In 1941, during World War II, Yuno Semyonov went to the front.
 He served as a senior sergeant and was the head of the warehouse of the 1254th airfield air defense regiment.
 His regiment fought as part of the 1st Ukrainian Front, then as part of the 2nd Ukrainian.
 He demobilized on June 23, 1945.
 Yuno Semyonov met the end of the war in Budapest.
 Received a medal "For Battle Merit".
 Joseph Stalin expressed gratitude in his letter to the sergeant Yuno Semyonov for the capture of the cities of Vienna and Budapest.

 After the war, Yuno Semyonov worked at a winery, as well as in various leadership positions.
 Later, under the pretext of being a relative of a traitor of motherland, he was removed from his job.

 Yuno Semyonov died in 1961 on a train to Volgograd and was buried in his native city Derbent.
 His plays are staged in the Judeo-Tat theatre of Derbent to this day.